DO NOT check this box if you are using a public computer. User IDs potentially containing sensitive information will not be saved.

 CRA activities fall under three areas and involve many lines of business across PNC:

-PNC’s Community Development Banking group serves as the connector of PNC in our low- and moderate-income -communities across the bank’s footprint.
+PNC’s CDB group serves as the connector between PNC and those living in our low- and moderate-income -communities across the bank’s footprint.
 The team works with consumer groups, community organizations, neighborhood developers and local community development corporations, serving as the entry point to the rest of PNC.
-CDB distinguishes PNC because our objective is to meet the needs of our low- and moderate-income communities through a blend of products, services and philanthropy.
+CDB distinguishes PNC because its objective is to meet the needs of low- and moderate-income communities through a blend of products, services and philanthropy.

 PNC brings Grow Up Great, its early childhood education program, to communities through the Mobile Learning Adventure, a traveling exhibit that engages children in fun, learning activities.

-In the current environment and heightened expectations, few banks achieve this rating.
+In the current environment and with heightened expectations, few banks achieve an "outstanding" CRA rating.
 PNC's achievement reflects not only our commitment to communities, but also our best practices around fair and responsible banking.

 It takes everyone across PNC to be focused on lending and investing in low- and moderate-income communities — we all own this outcome.

 In Cleveland, the PNC Fairfax Connection is a free community resource center offering local business owners and residents of all ages access to innovative technology, educational opportunities and exciting new experiences.

 Amy Howcroft is CRA compliance manager and Cathy Niederberger is managing director of community development banking for PNC Bank.

 For more details of PNC’s community support, read more about our Corporate Social Responsibility efforts »